vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 ## Final

-For now we can wrap things up there!
-You can read more info in [official documentation](https://nodejs.org/docs/latest/api/).
+Huh, it was a long journey!
+You can find more info in [official documentation](https://nodejs.org/docs/latest/api/).

 I hope you can feel now more confident using unpopular features of Node.js 😄!